+Passport Eligibility

-Pass sport Eligibility ent's eligibility, log receipt of a Support Services t as an Unaccompanied Homeless Youth. eligibility for students you are solely for the purpose of confirming Passport working with.
-By utilizing this search tool, you authorized user of this system and will follow all ation.
-Enter the following criteria to s • Date of birth • Last 4 digits of SSN or la Date of birth mm/dd/yyyy Last 4 digits of SSN or last name Search
+Use this page to check a student's eligibility, log receipt of a Support Services Release, or confirm the student as an Unaccompanied Homeless Youth.

+This information is to be used solely for the purpose of confirming Passport eligibility for students you are working with.
+By utilizing this search tool, you are confirming that you are an authorized user of this system and will follow all data safeguards of this information.

-2. Where prompted, enter a student's date of birth AND either their full last name or the last four digits of their Social Security Number.
+Where prompted, enter a student's date of birth AND either their full last name or the last four digits of their Social Security Number.
 Note: entering a partial last name will not show results.